albertcoro/albertcoro/README.md

 - Unix client (Ubuntu,Kde,Kubuntu) (Level of confidence 4.5/5)
 - Windows Server (2003/2014/2016) (Level of confidence 3.5/5)
 - Unix Server (Ubuntu) (Level of confidence 2/5)

-Warning: CryptoKing webpage does not actually trade in cryptos, this is just a test page that with enouth modifications it could do it.
-This was just a template to create a web page to experiment with.

 <!---
 albertcoro/albertcoro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.